ShyftXero/casper/readme.md

 ```
 Save that example in the `ops` folder as a .toml file and run `casper_agent.exe operate`

+ see `ops\example_op_files` for more details. eventually they will be documented on this page as well... for now read the comments in the toml files.

 ---
 # The C2 Server